IvanDLar/ADP/README.md

 - W Key -> Change color to white
 - B Key -> Change color to blue
 - R Key -> Change color to red
+- P Key -> Change color to purple
 - l Key -> Change shape to line
 - s Key -> Change shape to square
 - c Key -> Change shape to circle
 - r Key -> Change shape to rectangle
 - t Key -> Change shape to triangle

+### Modifications:

+    -Addition of circle, rectangle and triangle
+    -Addition of the purple color
+    -Figures use the first click as their center

 *Link to video explaining each game in detail: [video](https://pages.github.com/)*